codebar/tutorials/coaches/lesson-guide.md

 - Demonstrate use of a range of CSS properties
 - Demonstrate use of web inspector

+## Lesson 7: Responsive layouts and Media Queries

+### Prerequisites

+- A web browser
+- A text editor
+- Able to read and write HTML5 syntax
+- Able to read and write CSS3

+### Learning goals

+- Understand what the viewport is
+- Some understanding of mobile first principles
+- Know how to use media queries to target different viewport sizes and media
+- Demonstrate use of web inspector

 # JavaScript

 ## Lesson 1: Introduction to JavaScript